VivensoftDev/interactive_grid_gdextension/README.md

 ## Features

-- Highlight cells when hovering the mouse over them.
 - Select individual cells.
 - Detect obstacles (collision mask configurable from the editor).
 - Align cells with the floor (collision mask configurable from the editor).